-Michelle Todisco, Communications Specialist, explains, "People go to Google and search for ‘homes in [an area],’ and we need for that area’s office to pop up.
-We have run into trouble in the past when agents create Google Business Pages that overpower the office pages.
+Michelle Todisco, Communications Specialist, explains, “People go to Google and search for ‘homes in [an area],’ and we need for that area’s office to pop up.
+We have run into trouble in the past when agents create Google My Business Pages that overpower the office pages.
 If you searched an area you might find one particular agent instead of the office page coming up!
-When you have 4,500 agents, most of them in competition, that becomes an issue."
+When you have 4,500 agents, most of them in competition, that becomes an issue.”

 Yext Provides a Comprehensive Yet Simple Solution

-Rajeev Sajja, Vice President of Digital Operations, was with Storti when they first discovered the impact a location management platform like Yext could have on the business.
-"Steve and I were at a conference," he recalls, "when it was obvious we needed a digital footprint, almost like putting the Yellow Pages online for our company.
+Rajeev Sajja, Vice President of Digital Operations, was with Storti when they first discovered the impact a digital knowledge management platform like Yext could have on the business.
+“Steve and I were at a conference,” he recalls, “when it was obvious we needed a digital footprint, almost like putting the Yellow Pages online for our company.
 We needed something we could use to manage all our 65 offices.
 Someone in our industry suggested Yext to us, and we met with one of your folks right there at the conference.
-That is when the partnership began."
+That is when the partnership began.”

-"Rajeev and I initially talked to Yext because we had a lot of disorganized and inaccurate information out there, on a variety of different location search sites.
-We wanted to be able to have some sort of centralized control," elaborates Storti.
-"We are a product of many mergers and acquisitions, so there were many duplicate listings for our locations.
+“Rajeev and I initially talked to Yext because we had a lot of disorganized and inaccurate information out there, on a variety of different search sites.
+We wanted to be able to have some sort of centralized control,” elaborates Storti.
+“We are a product of many mergers and acquisitions, so there were many duplicate listings for our locations.
 Years ago, when printed Yellow Pages were the system of record, we discovered that agents would occasionally acquire an 800 number and place a Yellow Pages ad, acting as if they were the local office for our company.
 We had tried to eliminate duplications and clean that ‘stuff’ up ourselves.
 But when everything went online, a lot of that wrong information got transferred.
-The information was contradictory, which wasn’t good for our business."
+The information was contradictory, which wasn’t good for our business.”

 “Out of our 65 offices, we physically move about 10-15% of those locations annually,” Storti explains.
 “We need to have a centralized platform for our digital footprint to be able cleanly to say, ‘OK we’ve made this change, and we know it has been changed everywhere.’
 To me, that is the core value of Yext.”